mikezupper/livepeer-ai-job-tester/README.md

 `configs/mediamtx/mediamtx.yml` defines two relevant RTMP paths with dyanmic stream key support:

 - `~^aiJobTesterStream.*$` – Uses `runOnReady` to invoke the Gateway CLI and start a live video session as soon as the tester pushes the input RTMP stream.
+Update this line to point to the URI of the tester Gateway.
 - `~^aiJobTesterStream.*-out$` – Records the transformed output when recording is enabled, allowing you to inspect the final video produced by the orchestrator.

 Ensure the Mediamtx container shares the same network namespace as the Gateway so these hooks can execute successfully.
 Also, you must map a volume for the recordings if you want them to persists outside the container.

 Also, the `aiJobTesterStream` stream key prefix is defined in the go code and any changes to it must be updated in this config as well!

-### testMode

-Set `"testMode": true` in `configs/config.json` to bypass Orchestrator lookups in the Gateway and Leaderboard calls that post data.
-In this mode the tester immediately runs against a small set of mock orchestrators and prints the statistics rather than publishing them.

 ### Live AI Video Data Flow